The Best Citizenship-by-Investment Programs for 2025

 Simple as that.

-Plus, it is award-winning.
-The Dominica program was recognized as the best in the world by the Financial Times’ Professional Wealth Management magazine that regularly publishes a CBI index.
+Plus, it’s award-winning.
+The Dominica program was recognised as the best in the world by the Financial Times’ Professional Wealth Management magazine, which regularly publishes a CBI index.

 Here’s who is eligible to get a Dominican citizenship now:

-Financially dependent parents and grandparents of both the main applicant and spouse (don’t need to be living with main applicant)
+- Financially dependent parents and grandparents of both the principal applicant and spouse (don’t need to be living with the principal applicant)

 That’s a set of really flexible rules.
 Plus, Dominica has also lowered its prices for all family sizes: